 Unfortunately, about 200,000 Americans die each year as a result of medical malpractice, and several hundred thousands of patients suffer serious injuries as a result of poor decisions and carelessness made by doctors, nurses, and other healthcare professionals.
 In many cases, the patient is already suffering from a difficult medical condition.
 The last thing that the victim and his or her loved one needs is to face a complex lawsuit alone.
-At Lebowitz & Mzhen, LLC, our injury attorneys have almost two decades of experience representing victims of medical malpractice in Baltimore and throughout the Maryland and Washington, D.C. region.
+At Lebowitz & Mzhen Personal Injury Lawyers, our injury attorneys have almost two decades of experience representing victims of medical malpractice in Baltimore and throughout the Maryland and Washington, D.C. region.
 We are prepared to aggressively assert your rights and help you pursue the compensation that you deserve.Hold A Negligent Medical Care Provider Responsible

 In order to recover damages for injuries suffered as the result of medical malpractice, the plaintiff must establish that the healthcare professional violated the applicable standard of care.
 The standard in this context includes the generally accepted practices and procedures that are utilized by other medical professionals within the same geographic area when treating patients who have a similar disorder, condition, or disease.
 This standard can vary depending on several factors, including the gender, age, and background of the patient and their unique medical history.
 Examples of medical professionals who must adhere to this standard of care include surgeons, obstetricians, pharmacists, chiropractors, internists, podiatrists, nursing home specialists, pediatricians, nurses, and emergency medicine physicians.Seek Compensation for Your Injuries